BlueDragn/FrontEndMentor/README.md

 ## Projects

-Explore my projects based on different difficulty levels:
+Explore my projects based on different difficulty levels.Each category offers a progressive level of difficulty and skill requirements, allowing developers to progress and grow in their front-end development journey.

 ### Newbie
+ Ideal for beginners who are just starting their journey in front-end development.
+The projects in this category provide an opportunity to practice fundamental concepts and gain hands-on experience with HTML, CSS, and JavaScript.

 #### Featured Projects - Newbie